Romantic Kazakh epic film aims to woo the young

 "Robin Hood lives in Sherwood Forest and Sartay lives in the Steppe, so he is a kind of Steppe Robin Hood."

-Recreating the early 18th century involved historians from Kazakhstan, China and Mongolia, creating sets that reflected the past and costumes including furs, armour and weaponry that were sourced from around the globe.
+Recreating the early 18th century involved historians from Kazakhstan, China and Mongolia, creating sets that reflected the past and costumes including furs, armor and weaponry that were sourced from around the globe.

 "We made sure we didn't have nails for example because they didn't have nails at that time," said Kuat Tleubayev, the film's art director.